 |Our Review:||Honor 6X review|

-If you're on a tighter budget and can't stretch to the other phones in this best of Honor round-up, no worries.
-The Honor 6X costs around £150 these days, yet is still a decent, dependable mobile rocking a dual lens camera and Full HD display.
+If you’re on a tighter budget and can’t stretch to the other phones in this best of Honor round-up, no worries.
+The Honor 6X only costs around £150 these days, yet is still a perfectly dependable mobile rocking a dual lens camera and Full HD display.

 We like the slick design work, complete with a rugged metal backing and 2.5D glass frontage.
 You’ll also enjoy over a day of battery life per charge, even with quite heavy use, along with the same great Emotion UI interface and software features of the more expensive Honor handsets.
 There’s even a rear mounted fingerprint sensor, for swift and convenient security.

 That dual lens camera isn’t as good as we’d hoped, sadly, with mixed results particularly in low light.
 All the same, it’s a good way of snapping your existence if money is too tight for those more capable models.

 Honor is set to launch its new Honor 7X smartphone in the imminent future (i.e. December 2017), which offers a specs upgrade, improved camera tech and sexy edge-to-edge screen design.
 Stay tuned for more on that fresh new device and head to our Honor 7X vs Honor 6X comparison to see what the difference is.